kyma-project/cli/docs/gen-docs/kyma_install.md

 Before you use the command, make sure your setup meets the following prerequisites:

 * Kyma is not installed.
-* A Kubernetes cluster is available with your kubeconfig file already pointing to it.
+* Kubernetes cluster is available with your kubeconfig file already pointing to it.

 Here are the installation steps:

 The standard installation uses the minimal configuration.
 Depending on your installation type, the ways to deploy and configure the Kyma Installer are different:

-If you install Kyma locally **from a release**, the system does the following:
+If you install Kyma locally **from release**, the system does the following:

    1. Fetch the latest or specified release, along with configuration.
    2. Deploy the Kyma Installer on the cluster.